CSUBioGroup/MolMetaLM/README.md

 ...
 ```

+or you can also follow us and download the [PubChem](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz) dataset (containing 110M molecular SMILES) for pretraining and
 #### 1.2 pretrain MolMetaLM

 ```python
 python pretrain_MolMetaLM.py --maxSteps 1000 --warmupSteps 100 --dataset ./datasets/smiles.txt --model_size base
 ```

+For PubChem datasets, set param 'dataset' to 'pubchem'.

 ### 2. Use MolMetaLM for downstream applicaitons